aaronVerones/Docker-https-redirector/README.md

 # https-redirector
 Simple Node server that redirects any HTTP request to HTTPS.
-Especially useful for single-tenant applications with multiple systems behind a Load Balancer.
+Typically, you would want to implement HTTP-to-HTTPS redirection at the infrastructure level such as in your routing or load balancing.
+However, for workflows where this is not applicable (or for simple testing/mocking purposes), this might be helpful.

 ### Quickstart
 command: